jgatharia/Customer_Churn_Prediction/README.md

 3. What strategies can SyriaTel implement to increase customer retention.

 ## Business Objectives
-Develop a predictive model that accurately identifies customers who are at risk of churning (leaving the service) within the next three months, achieving an overall model accuracy of at least 85%, while maintaining a recall rate of at least 70% for the churn class
+Develop a predictive model that accurately identifies customers who are at risk of churning (leaving the service) and achieving an overall model accuracy of at least 85%, while maintaining a recall rate of at least 70% for the churn class.

 ## Data Mining Objective
-Build a classification model that predicts whether a customer will churn or not within the next three months.
+Build a classification model that predicts whether a customer will churn.

 ## 2. Data Understanding
-This project utilizes the SyriaTel dataset, which was downloaded from Kaggle and contains about 3333 records in terms of the rows and 21 columns in totality.
+This project utilizes the SyriaTel dataset, which was downloaded from Kaggle.
+The dataset contains 3,333 records (rows) and 21 features (columns).
 The data is stored in the file named SyriaTel_Customer_Churn.csv.
-As part of understanding our data, we noted that our dataset does not contain any missing values but the target variable is imbalanced.
-Majority of the variable is the no churn while the minority is the churn rate.
-We also considered building a model having addressed this class imbalance issue with the SMOTE technique.
-From our data we also noted that the column 'phone number' is the unique identifier as it contained 3333 unique values.
+We also observed several findings from our EDA analysis that we will further discuss.

 See below columns and what they represent:
 * State: The geographical location of the customer.